 Instead of ignoring them, it is a good idea to actually talk to them.
-If you and the roommate you don’t like to have a conversation, it can be a great way to hash things out.
+Have a conversation with you and the roommate you don’t like, as it can be a great way to hash things out.
 A conversation can have a number of different results.
 Maybe it was all a misunderstanding, or maybe they have a reason for the behavior that you didn’t like.
 Voicing your opinions with them openly and honestly can often have some great results.
 However, speaking to them can also reaffirm your dislike for them and make it even clearer that you have to move out and get away from them.

 4. Talk to your landlord